 Pursuant to Cai Shui [2011] No. 112 issued by State Administration of Taxation and the Ministry of Finance, from 1 January 2010 to 31 December 2020, a newly established enterprise, which complies with the "Announcement of the preferential enterprise income tax in respect of the two special Kashi and Khorgos economic development zones in Xinjiang Province", is entitled to an EIT exemption for five years, commencing from the first operating revenue-making year.
-The Group's subsidiaries, Khorgos Dinglian Interactive Network Technology Company Limited ("Khorgos Dinglian Interactive") 霍爾果斯頂聯互動網絡科技有限公司 and Khorgos Entertainment, which are incorporated in Khorgos economic development zones in Xinjiang Province are entitled to such EIT exemption before the year 2022.
-During the year ended 31 December 2022, Khorgos Dinglian Interactive was not entitled to EIT exemption thereafter, and Khorgos Entertainment was entitled to such EIT exemption.
+The Group's subsidiaries, Khorgos Dinglian Interactive Network Technology Company Limited ("Khorgos Dinglian Interactive") 霍爾果斯頂聯互動網絡科技有限公司 and Khorgos Entertainment, which are incorporated in Khorgos economic development zones in Xinjiang Province are entitled to such EIT exemption before 2022.
 During the year ended 31 December 2023, Khorgos Entertainment was entitled to such EIT exemption.
+During the year ended 31 December 2024, Khorgos Entertainment was not entitled to such EIT exemption.

-In 2020, Beihai Dinglian Technology Company Limited ("Beihai Dinglian") 北海頂聯科技有限公司, a subsidiary of the Company, fulfils the requirement of small and micro enterprises and is subject to 20% preferential EIT pursuant to Cai Shui [2019] No. 13 issued by Ministry of Finance and 40% tax-free exemption pursuant to Gui Zheng Fa [2014] No. 5 issued by People's Government of Guangxi Zhuang Autonomous Region and it was entitled to such small and micro enterprise preferential EIT and tax-free exemption in 2023 and 2022.
+In 2020, Beihai Dinglian Technology Company Limited ("Beihai Dinglian") 北海頂聯科技有 限公司, a subsidiary of the Company, fulfilled the requirement of small and micro enterprises and was subject to 20% preferential EIT pursuant to Cai Shui [2019] No. 13 issued by Ministry of Finance and 40% tax-free exemption pursuant to Gui Zheng Fa [2014] No. 5 issued by People's Government of Guangxi Zhuang Autonomous Region.
+It was entitled to small and micro enterprise preferential EIT and tax-free exemption in 2023.
 Beihai Dinglian was deregistered during the year ended 31 December 2023.